Skip to main content

 Professional Pathways

-Prepare for careers in government, non-profits, community health, and graduate study in public health and the health professions (RDN, PT, SLP etc.).
+Prepare for careers in government, non-profits, community health, and graduate study in public health and the health professions (RDN, PT, SLP, etc.).

 Scholarly Engagement

-The Salud Public Health Scholars Cohort offers a unique, immersive experience for students committed to driving healthier communities through evidence-based public health and nutrition strategies.
+The Salud Scholars Cohort offers a unique, immersive experience for students committed to driving healthier communities through evidence-based public health and nutrition strategies.
 We invite you to be part of this transformative journey—empowering your education to fuel impact.

-Nutrition Program
+Nutrition Program (BS)

 Learn about the Nutrition Program at Hunter College.

-Public Health Program
+Public Health Program (BS)

 Explore the Public Health Program at Hunter College.